 What does that mean to you?

 It means that filing bankruptcy will give you immediate relief from the efforts of creditors to collect that debt in violation of the Bankruptcy Code.
+That’s a second way that bankruptcies work.

 What is bankruptcy to a creditor?
 With limited exceptions, creditors must immediate discontinue: